alijy/Minesweeper/README.md

 	2. Plant mines
 	3. Calculate the adjacent mines
 7. Find a way to traverse the board
-8. Implement the "reveal" logic
+8. Implement the "reveal" logics

-## Defining the rules
+### Define the rules:

 1. The goal of the game is to find all mines on the board.